All Books

 Key Takeaways

-• See how a single event can change a person's communication from passive to predatory.
+• See how desperation changes a person's communication from lawful to vengeful.

 Who Should Read